 On the centenary of these seismic events, Owen O’Shea offers a holistic account and assessment of depths of horror and violence in his native county, and assesses, a century later, the true legacy of the Civil War in County Kerry.

-‘No Middle Path: the Civil War in Kerry’ will be published by Merrion Press in November 2022.
+‘No Middle Path: The Civil War in Kerry’ will be published by Merrion Press in mid-October 2022.